corcorana/restingIAF/iaf_manu.md

 #### 2.3.1 Participants
 Sixty-three right-handed [Edinburgh Handedness Inventory; @oldfield1971], native English-speaking adults (42 female, mean age = 35 years, age range = 18-74 years) with normal (or corrected-to-normal) vision and audition, and no history of psychiatric, neurological, or cognitive disorder, participated in the study.
 All participants provided written, informed consent, and received financial remuneration for their time.
-This study, which formed part of a larger research project investigating EEG responses to complex, naturalistic stimuli [@gysin-websterinprep], was approved by the University of South Australia Human Research Ethics Committee (Application ID: 0000035576).
+This study, which formed part of a larger research project investigating EEG responses to complex, naturalistic stimuli [@gysin-websterInprep], was approved by the University of South Australia Human Research Ethics Committee (Application ID: 0000035576).

 #### 2.3.2 Procedure
 Following screening and consent procedures, participants were seated in a dimly-lit, sound-attenuated room for the duration of the session.